-Key Responsibilities:

-- Identifies and recommends individuals to serve on the Board and its committees. - Develops and makes recommendations with respect to our Corporate Governance Guidelines, including the appropriate size, composition and responsibilities of the Board and its committees. - Reviews corporate governance best practices and market trends. - Reviews and approves or ratifies any related party transactions. - Reviews any contemplated outside directorships of current Board members. - Establishes performance criteria for the annual evaluation of the Board and its committees. - Oversees the annual self-evaluation by Board members. - Responds to stockholder requests and inquiries. - · Reviews and recommends Director training initiatives. - Reviews Director onboarding program. - Advises the Board with respect to Board committee charters, composition and protocol.
+Members Key Responsibilities: David E. Sharbutt (Chair) Robert D. Hormats Identifies and recommends individuals to serve on the Board and its committees.
+Pamela D.A.
+Reeve Develops and makes recommendations with respect to our Corporate Governance Guidelines, including the appropriate size, composition and responsibilities of the Board and its committees.
+Meetings in 2017: 6 Reviews corporate governance best practices and market trends.
+Reviews and approves or ratifies any related party transactions.
+Reviews any contemplated outside directorships of current Board members. • Establishes performance criteria for the annual evaluation of the Board and its committees.
+Oversees the annual self-evaluation by Board members.
+Responds to stockholder requests and inquiries.
+Reviews and recommends Director training initiatives.
+Reviews Director onboarding program.
+Advises the Board with respect to Board committee charters, composition and protocol.